Co-op Guidelines & Policies

 Expectations for Teachers

 Teaching at REACH allows each of us to share our unique gifts and talents with other families.
-All REACH members are required to submit a class idea to potentially teach each semester and classes are chosen based on the needs for each grade level.
+All REACH participants are required to submit a class idea to potentially teach each semester and classes are chosen based on the needs for each grade level.
 In order to ensure that classes operate as smoothly as possible it is important that teachers adhere to the following guidelines:

 -